sflagp/QbProcessor/README.md

 # QbModels.QbProcessor

 Simple QuickBooks requests processor.
+Used to send QBXML requests to Quickbooks Request Processor and receive the QBXML response string.

-Only works with a running Quickbooks Desktop with an open company data file.
+ - Only works with a running Quickbooks Desktop with an open company data file.

-Requires the QBXMLRP2Installer.exe be installed from the Quickbooks SDK.
+ - Requires the QBXMLRP2Installer.exe be installed from the Quickbooks SDK.